xuweili/tiered-soa-example/README.md

 make run
 ```

-In this example we have a total of 5 'micro-services' running, named
+In this example we have a total of 5 micro-services running, named
 naturally after the greek gods.

 zeus